Cloud-Innovation-Partners/cloudtdms/docs/README.md

 + `title` defines the name of the generated file, In this case, the generated data file will be inside `data/CloudTDMS/synthetic_data` folder of
           `cloudtdms` and it will be named as `synthetic_data_YYYY_MM_DDTHH_mm_ss.csv`.
 + `header` defines whether the column names are to be displayed in the `.csv` file or not.
 When the `header` is set to `True`, the column names are displayed in              the `.csv` file.
 Otherwise it will not be displayed.
 The default value is `True`. `header` is optional and is available only for `.csv`.
++ `quoting` defines whether the data in `csv` file is enclosed within double-quotes or not.
+When the `quoting` is set to `True`, the data is displayed within double-quotes.
+Otherwise not.
+The default value is `False`. `quoting` is optional and is available only for `.csv`.
 + `frequency` defines how often data should be generated, It takes a cron value such as `once`, `hourly`, `daily`, `monthly` etc.
 + `synthetic` defines the temporary logical schema of the synthetic data to be generated, each entry corresponds to a specific data generator defined in `CloudTDMS`.
 Here the list contains six entries, means output synthetic data will have six columns with names `fname`, `lname`, `sex`, `email`